Alluxio/alluxio-py/tests/README.md

 The test scripts in this directory stress tests the Alluxio python client API.
 The scripts can be run on multiple nodes where each node will launch multiple processes to concurrently read from or write to Alluxio.
-Verification scripts are provided to validate the operations performed.

 # Parallel Write